Hoburogekko

-Hoburogekko is an extinct genus of gecko that includes a single species, Hoburogekko suchanovi, from the Early Cretaceous of Mongolia.
+Hoburogekko is an extinct genus of stem-group gecko that includes a single species, Hoburogekko suchanovi, from the Early Cretaceous Dzunbain Formation of Mongolia.
 It is known from two fossil specimens, one preserving the front part of the skull and the other preserving part of the lower jaw.
 Hoburogekko is one of four known Mesozoic geckos or gecko-like lizards, the others being Cretaceogekko from the Early Cretaceous of Burma, AMNH FR21444, an undescribed specimen from a slightly older deposit in Mongolia, and Gobekko from the Late Cretaceous of Mongolia.
 Hoburogekko is the third oldest known gecko behind AMNH FR21444 and Cretaceogekko.

+Discovery and naming

+The holotype, PIN 3334-500, a partial skull, was discovered near Khovboor, Mongolia in a layer of the Dzunbain Formation.
+Hoburogekko suchanovi was named and described by Alifanov (1989).

 Description

 The skull of Hoburogekko is short, blunt, and tall.
 The proportions of its skull bones are similar to those of the living genus Bunopus, although the two are not closely related.
 The general appearance of Hoburogekko resembles that of the living species Agamura persica, Bunopus tuberculatus, Pristurus carteri, Ptenopus carpi, and Teratoscincus przewalskii, all of which have blunt and tall snouts.
 Most of these species live on the ground and inhabit desert regions.
 Hoburogekko probably had a similar lifestyle, fitting with sedimentological evidence that the region of Mongolia in which it was found was semi-arid during the Early Cretaceous.
 By comparison with living blunt-snouted, desert-dwelling geckos, Hoburogekko may have had a cylindrical body adapted for a burrowing lifestyle.

 The total length of the skull of Hoburogekko is estimated to be 1.2 cm.
 The total body length of Hoburogekko difficult to extrapolate from its skull alone because the relative size of the head to the rest of the body varies greatly among living geckos.
 Based on this range of proportions, Hoburogekko may have been anywhere between 3.5 and 6.0 cm long.
 Hoburogekko appears primitive in having an open Meckelian groove in the lower jaw that is open at the back and a it is inferred that had a large jugal bone beneath the eye socket, but it is similar to living geckos in having a frontal bone that forms a tube along the midline of the skull.
 Other derived features of geckos possessed by Hoburogekko include smooth skull bones.
 Another derived gekkotan characteristic, eye sockets that are not bounded in the back by postorbital bars, may have been present in Hoburogekko, although only the front portion of the eye socket is preserved in the known specimens of Hoburogekko.
 The large size of the jugal bone suggests that it may have extended backward to form a postorbital bar, in which case Hoburogekko would appear more primitive.